jschuster/-jschuster.github.io/_posts/2021/2021-11-05-android-studio-emulator-with-parameters.md

 {: .notice--primary}
 **Tip:** If you have some Bluetooth headphones and notice strange hissing sounds while the emulator is running, you might find it useful to add the `-noaudio` mentioned above.
 You won't hear any sound from the emulator anymore, but the hissing will be gone too ;)

+{: .notice--info}
+**Info2:** Maybe you start your Mac with automatically starting applications.
+If Android Studio starts this way, you will notice that it does not respect the values set with launchctl - even if they are permanently set with the  `.plist` file in  `~/Library/LaunchAgents/`.
+It seems that the setting of launchctl at login occurs a little later than the automatic start of Android Studio.
+This is unpleasant, but can easily be fixed by closing and starting Android Studio manually.